Nirma/Default/README.md

 # What is Default?
 `Default` is a library that extends what `UserDefaults` can do by providing extensions for saving custom objects that conform to `Codable` and also providing a new interface to UserDefaults described below, via the protocol `DefaultStorable`.
-You can use only the `Codable` support extensions or the `DefaultStorable` protocol extensions or both. (or none, thats cool too)
+You can use only the `Codable` support extensions or the `DefaultStorable` protocol extensions or both. (or none, that's cool too)

 # Features
 - [x] Read and write custom objects directly to `UserDefaults` that conform to `Codable`
 - [x] Provides an alternative API to `UserDefaults` with `DefaultStorable`

-### Dont see a feature you need?
+### Don't see a feature you need?
 Feel free to open an Issue requesting the feature you want or send over a pull request!

 # Why default?